Previously know as ISEB Requirements Engineering this 3 day course is a core module for the Business Analysis Diploma

 Use of Models in Requirements Engineering

-Reading a static (data) model
+Developing a process/functional model; Reading a static (data) model

 Analysing and Negotiating Requirements

-Validation by prototyping
+Requirements validation; Requirements reviews; Validation checklist; Validation by prototyping

-Roles of requirements actors
+Requirements testing/user acceptance testing; Post-implementation review; Roles of requirements actors

-A case study allows the delegates to undertake a simulated requirements engineering assignment to practise the new skills
+A case study allows the delegates to undertake a simulated requirements engineering assignment to practise the new skills.

 The BCS Certificate in Requirements Engineering exam is taken on the final afternoon.